HCTF has recently approved over $650k in funding for 42 conservation stewardship projects in BC.

 Projects include:

-• $25,000 for outreach and restoration activities with rural landowners and community partners to improve water quality and aquatic habitats in the Langley area
+- $25,000 to connect a community of rural landowners and community partners with skills and resources to improve water quality and aquatic habitats in the Langley area

 Capacity Grants, now in their second year, provide funding to build and strengthen the capability and capacity of organizations to successfully design and deliver conservation or restoration projects.